Mamrez/speech-recognition/README.md

 <!-- Simple overview of use/purpose. -->

 ## Description

-The code repository of the _In-materia speech recognition_ work that allows you to explore the  implementations in detail.
+This repository presents the codes and materials used for our ***Nature*** publication: https://doi.org/10.1038/s41586-025-09501-1

 ## Getting Started

 ### Dependencies

-* You need a python environment with numpy==1.23.X, CUDA=11.8, and some other libraries, such as scipy, tqdam, etc.
+* You need a python environment with numpy==1.23.X, CUDA>=11.8, aihwkit and some other libraries, such as scipy, tqdam, etc.

 ### Important note

 * In order to reproduce the results, you need dataset(s).
-Please feel free to write to me if you are intrested to have access to the data that we used.
+Please feel free to write to me if you are intrested to have access to both measured data and raw datasets that we used.

 ### Installing